INRIA/velus/readme.md

-# Vélus: Verified Lustre Compiler
+# A Formally Verified Compiler for Lustre

 These source files contain the implementation, models, and proof of correctness of a formally verified Lustre compiler backend.